 Your SEO strategy is a key factor intrinsic to global success.
 Search engines other than Google are gaining steam in international markets.
 As of May 2019, Google owns more than 90% of the worldwide market share according to GlobalStats .
 However, if you’re targeting China, you won’t want to discount Baidu.

-Many of the basic SEO principles that you employ in English will remain the same in the global market.
+Many of the basic SEO principles that you employ in English will remain the same in the global market when developing your SEO translation strategy.
 However, you’ll need to determine the best way to translate your keywords and working with specialists is one way to do this.

 Avoiding Localization and Translation Mistakes

 Let’s say you’ve got a new wool rug to market to people in a new country.
 You’ve translated your content about the rug into Chinese, French, German, or whatever language people speak in that country.
 But then, in a scenario that’s all too common in global marketing campaigns, your efforts don’t bring sales or visitors to your website.

 Poor localization is often the culprit of failed search engine marketing.
 Does your message connect with customers?
 Does it turn off native speakers of the language?

 Here are five tips to help you avoid translation mistakes for voice search: